 Above, left: Peruvian master musician Tito La Rosa performed the artifact instruments in 2008, demonstrating an impressive range of sounding techniques for these ancient shell horns.

 Above, right: Dr. Perry Cook led systematic acoustical measurement sessions in 2008 at the Museo Nacional Chavín.

 Video: Cobi van Tonder; Photos: José Luis Cruzado Coronel.

-In September 2008, we made acoustic measurements of the Chavín Strombus galeatus marine shell trumpets, also known as "pututus", that were discovered in 2001.
-Data from these analyses was presented at the 2nd Pan American/Iberian Meeting on Acoustics, Cancún, Mexico, November 2010.
+In September 2008, we made acoustic measurements of the Chavín Strombus galeatus marine shell horns, also known as "pututus", excavated from the ceremonial center at Chavín by Dr. John Rick and teams in 2001.

 "Acoustic Analysis of the Chavín Pututus (Strombus galeatus marine shell trumpets)"

 Perry R. Cook, Jonathan S. Abel, Miriam A. Kolar, Patty Huang, Jyri Huopaniemi, John W. Rick, Chris Chafe, John M. Chowning